jsmestad/canary_test/README.md

 canary_test -c ~/my_runner.yml      # with configuration
 ```

+## Logging

+By default, logging will be printed in JSON format to STDOUT.
+You can use the configuration file above to send those log entries to a file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.